wcc17/duplicate-photo-finder/README.md

  - ```verbose```:    Defaults to False.
 Include to set to True.
 Will log each duplicate and nonduplicate as the processes are running
  - ```moviescan```:  Defaults to True.
 Include to set to False.
 Can be set to false to disable scanning videos, which will result in only photos being compared for duplicates
  - ```redispdisable```: Enabled by default.
 During the hashing process, the application will attempt to redisperse all remaining files among processes if one process finishes early unless too few records remain.
+    - NOTE: if redisperse happens, there could be a delay before all processes resume due to any holdouts processing large files
  - ```help```:       See this message

 ## output: